 Building Permit Information

-According to Section 8 of the Building Code Act 1992, of Ontario, a building means a:
+According to the Ontario Building Code Act, 1992, a building means:

 - a structure occupying an area greater than 10 square metres consisting of a wall, roof and floor or any of them or a structural system serving the function thereof including all plumbing, works, fixtures and service systems appurtenant thereto;